MicrosoftDocs/memdocs/sccm/core/clients/manage/power/monitor-and-plan-for-power-management.md

 author: aczechowski
 manager: dougeby
 ms.author: aaroncz
+ms.collection: M365-identity-device-management
 ---
-# How to monitor and plan for power management in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
+# How to monitor and plan for power management in System Center Configuration Manager

+*Applies to: System Center Configuration Manager (Current Branch)*

 Use the following information to help you monitor and plan for power management in System Center Configuration Manager.

 ##  <a name="BKMK_How_to_use_reports"></a> How to use reports for power management